fruitsamples/Touches/ReadMe.txt

 MyView.h
 MyView.m
-This view builds the  application user interface.
-It also implements the touches... methods that respond to user interaction.
+This view implements the touches... methods that respond to user interaction.
 MyView animates and moves pieces onscreen in response to touch events.
 It also displays text that shows the touch phase and other information about touches.

-PieceView.h
-PieceView.m
-This view creates pieces using an image.

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.8
+-Now uses nibs for view creation.
+Status bar is now displayed on launch.
+Project updated to use the iPhone 3.0 SDK.

 Version 1.7
 -Updated for and tested with iPhone OS 2.0.
 First public release.